MohamedAbdullahi2/PWA/Develop/README.md

-# Text Editor Starter Code

 # Text Editor Web Application

-This is a text editor web application built using modern web technologies such as Javascript, Node.js, and IndexedDB for database storage.
-It supports next-gen JavaScript and includes a service worker using Workbox for offline access and caching of static assets.
+This text editor that allows users to create notes or code snippets with or without an internet connection.
+The application is designed to work reliably offline by using an integrated service worker and Cache API's, ensuring that users can access their notes even when offline.
+The application also allows users to access visited pages even when offline.

 # Table of Contents

-Getting Started

 Installation